sujitmahapatra/Animated-calculator-3Dglass/README.md

 ## Getting started

-To use the Animated-calculator-3Dglass app, simply open the `index.html` file in your web browser.
+To use the Animated-calculator-3Dglass app, simply open the `calculator.html` & `calculator.css` file in your web browser.

 ## Customization